 God says: “Some people take the wrong position when they pray, and regardless of whether it conforms with God’s will or not, they demand God to bestow what they ask for upon them.
 As a result, the more they pray the duller it becomes.
 When praying, whatever your heart asks for, desires, and requests, or when you wish to take care of some matters that you don’t fully understand you ask God for wisdom, strength, or enlightenment, you must be reasonable in the way you speak.”

-From this passage of God’s words, we understand that we firstly should stand in our place when praying.
-We are just creatures, so we should stand as created beings and should have reverence and obedience for God.
-We shouldn’t ask God to do something for us, much less make trade with God.
-I think of what was recorded in the: Solomon prayed in quite a reasonable way.
+From this passage of God’s words, we understand that we should firstly stand in our place when praying.
+We are just creatures, so we should stand in our place as created beings and should have reverence for and obedience to God.
+We should not be unreasonable in the way we speak when we ask God for something, nor should we ask God for something unreasonable, much less make a trade with Him.
+I think of what was recorded in the Bible: Solomon prayed in quite a reasonable way.
 He never asked God for blessings or longevity, but only pursued to satisfy God, to manage God’s people well, and to discern true from false righteously.
 Another example is Job.
-He followed the way of fearing God and shunning evil in his whole life.
-During that major trial, when he lost all his possessions and children, and his body became covered with sores, he didn’t complain to God, nor asked God to help him get his fortune back or cure his illness, but rather constantly prayed and sought God’s intentions.
-Because he was very reasonable before God and had fear and obedience toward God in his heart, he spoke the archetypal words: “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” and “Shall we receive good at the hand of God, and shall we not receive evil?”
-He offered a beautiful for God.
+He followed the way of fearing God and shunning evil throughout his whole life.
+During that major trial, when he lost all his possessions and children, and his body became covered with sores, he didn’t complain to God, nor did he ask God to help him get his fortune back or cure his illness, but rather constantly prayed and sought God’s intentions.
+Because he was very reasonable before God and had fear and obedience toward God in his heart, he spoke the classic words: “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” and “Shall we receive good at the hand of God, and shall we not receive evil?”
+He offered a beautiful testimony for God.
 Such prayers conform with God’s will.
 So we should, like Solomon and Job, fear God when praying no matter what we encounter.

 Comparing my prayers with this principle, I realized that they are not reasonable or devout.
 When I pray to God, I say nothing but lots of demands, such as asking the Lord to bless all of my family members with peace and health, asking Him to bless my family with successful work and an increase in pay, asking Him to bless my child so that he can have good marks in his study and get into college, asking Him to cure illness….
 In my prayers, I continuously ask God for blessings and grace without any obedience, so I fail to see His guidance and leadership.
 Now I realize that such irrational prayers don’t conform to God’s will.

 Thanks be to God.
-It is really because of God’s grace that my friend shared the truth of prayer today, which makes me have directions and paths of practice in praying to the Lord from now on.
-I must practice and enter into these principles so that my prayers will conform to God’s will and I will get a closer relationship with the Lord.
-My friend, I do hope you try praying according to these three principles and I believe your prayers will surely conform with God’s will as well.
+It really is because of God’s grace that my friend shared the truth of prayer, which gives me directions and paths of practice in praying to the Lord from now on.
+I must practice and enter into these principles so that my prayers conform to God’s will and I can have a closer relationship with the Lord.
+My friend, I do hope you try praying according to these three principles.
+Doing so, I believe your prayers will surely conform with God’s will as well.